trixi-framework/ParaviewCatalyst.jl/README.md

-# ParaviewCatalyst.jl
+# ParaViewCatalyst.jl
-ParaviewCatalyst.jl provides a Julia interface to Catalyst, used for in-situ visualization of simulation data.
+ParaViewCatalyst.jl provides a Julia interface to Catalyst, used for in-situ visualization of simulation data.
 The Catalyst library for Julia is provided by Catalyst_jll.jl at [JuliaBinaryWrappers](https://github.com/JuliaBinaryWrappers/Catalyst_jll.jl/blob/main/src/Catalyst_jll.jl)